Jared284/security-portfolio/labs/04-iam-least-privilege-hardening/03-operations-and-commands/README.md

 aws cloudtrail lookup-events --lookup-attributes AttributeKey=Username,AttributeValue=lab4-junior-analyst --max-results 10
 ```

-Purpose:
+### Purpose

-- Validate that denied actions were not only blocked in the CLI, but also recorded in AWS audit logs.
+This validated that denied actions were not only blocked in the CLI, but also recorded in AWS audit logs.
-- Confirm that CloudTrail captured evidence of user activity and policy enforcement.

-CloudTrail evidence included:
+### CloudTrail Evidence Included

 - Event name
 - User identity